 The contractor must complete all the work under the contract before the mechanics lien California can be recorded.
 What this means is that you must provide the entire scope of your work or, if a breach of contract occurred, being excused from the remaining work.
 However, if an argument is happening between the claimant and the party breaching, care should be taken when filing the lien.

 Recording of the mechanic’s lien must occur at the County Recorder’s Office in the same county of the project’s location.
+Here’s a list of county recording offices in California to file your mechanic’s lien.
 You must do this within 30/60/90 days of completing the work at the property.
 If you’re a subcontractor at the property, you have up to ninety days after completion of the entire project to file your lien.

 Stop or Stay Notices